-There are a handful of words and phrases that can crush your job descriptions.
+There are quite a few words and phrases that can crush your job descriptions.

 Exclusionary words in job descriptions are so rampant, that Ongig’s Text Analyzer now flags them for our clients (with recommendations for inclusive synonyms to replace them with and explains why they might be offensive to certain groups).

 Below are a couple of examples of exclusionary words we’ve found in job descriptions.
 I grayed out the names of the employers cuz we don’t like to throw co.s under the bus.